dodecagone/dotfiles/README.md

 ## Why and what is it for
 I dislike having my computer clogged with packages and softwares.
 I like to often reset my computer and start from a fresh Debian12 bookworm install.
-This time I wanted to give i3 a try (after using GNOME), and have 0 excedent packages.
+This time I wanted to give `i3` a try (after using `gnome` for a while), and minimize the excedent packages.

-This repo is aimed at giving a simple and quick guide to set up a **minimalistic** and **usable** i3wm env from a *headless* Debian12 installation.
+This repo is aimed at giving a simple and quick guide for seting up a **minimalistic** and **usable** `i3wm` env from a *headless* Debian12 installation.

 ## Overview
 * Debian12 *stable* is *very* stable.
 It's intended for servers.
-I've used it for 3 years before realising how ununpdated it was.
-We will install Debian12 stable (aka "bookworm") and then switch the apt sources to *testing* (aka "trixie", it is still stable, do not worry about that).
-There is one important step so do not miss it!
+I've used it for 3 years before realising how ununpdated it was, and it was a pain to install anyting updated.
+  At first, we will install Debian12 *stable* (aka "bookworm") and then switch the apt sources to *testing* (aka "trixie", it is still stable, do not worry about that). **There is one important step so do not miss it!**
-* At first, we will not install any desktop environment, so we will have to setup x11 and i3wm by ourselves.
+* At first, won't install any desktop environment, so we'll have to setup x11 and i3wm by ourselves.
 It is very easy, you just have to know the right packages to install (that's why I'm here for :D).
-* One `i3wm` is set up, you can clone this repo to get my config so you have something not to ugly (hopefully) to start out with.
+* Once `i3wm` is all set up, you can clone this repo to get my config so you have something not to ugly (hopefully) to start out with.
-Not everything I have in my dotfiles is necessary *per se* but it makes things much more pretty/usable.
+Not everything I have in my dotfiles is necessary *per se* but it makes things much more pretty/usable for minimal effort.

 ## Prerequisites
 * An Internet connection.
 * Backup the files you want to keep.
 The goal is to start completely headless so we will reset everything.
 * Have a Debian12 **stable** (aka "bookworm") installation media ready.
-See [debian website](https://www.debian.org/releases/stable/i386/ch02s04.en.html) for more info.
+See the [debian website](https://www.debian.org/releases/stable/i386/ch02s04.en.html) for more info if you don't know how.
-* I expect you to know how to use `vi` or `nano` because we will have no graphical environment for a while.
+* I expect you to know how to use `vi` or `nano` because we won't have any graphical environment for a little while.
 * It shouldn't be your first time toying with a Debian-based distribution.
-It is not too advanced but I will not detail *everything* (I will link the documentations if needed).
+It is not too advanced but I will not detail *everything* (I'll link the documentations if needed).

 # Installation
 ## Installing Debian